lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 .. image:: credentials.png

-To modify resource policies, click the gear icon in the Control column of the default policy group.
+To modify resource policies, click the 'Setting (Gear)' in the Control column of the default policy group.
 In the Update Resource Policy dialog, every option is editable except for Policy Name, which serves as the primary key for distinguishing resource policies in the list.
 Uncheck the Unlimited checkbox